RisingStack/react-easy-state/README.md

 - User inputs, which should go into the URL or change the browser history are also great examples.
 These are inherently global because they affect global concepts - like the URL and browser history.
 Some example for these are filters, date ranges and sorting primitives.

 Not everything fits in global stores though.
-You can find a few cases below when using the local component state makes more sense then global stores.
+You can find a few cases below when using the local component store makes more sense then global stores.

-- Utility and meta data should go into component state.
+- Utility and meta data should go into component stores.
 For example you may have a component which handles recent history for an input field.
-It may make sense to receive the data for the input from a global store and manage the history meta data in the local state.
+It may make sense to receive the data for the input from a global store and manage the history meta data in the local store.
 Check out the [contacts table example](/examples/contacts/) for some code.

 ### Application pages